4W4I5/Semester-5-Notes/Marketing/Marketing 7 September, 2023.md

 		- Wendy's: where is the beef (1984)
 		- Procter & Gamble: Thhank u mom (2012)
 - #### FMCGs
 	- Fast Moving Consumer Goods
 - #### Positive Impact of Social Media
 	- For individuals
+	- For brands
 - #### Negative Impact of Social Media